yschoeneberg/blast2taxonomy/README.md

 ```

 ## Citation
-You can reference this script by citing this Github Repository:
+You can reference this script by citing the Github Repository:

 Yannis Schöneberg (2023) „yschoeneberg/blast2taxonomy: v1.3.4“.
 Zenodo. doi: 10.5281/zenodo.10009721.